leleliu008/ndk-pkg/README.md

 **Caveats**:

-- Running `ndk-pkg` locally directly on your local host is not recommended due to build tools(e.g. autotools, cmake, etc) are easy to be affected by environment variables.
+- Running `ndk-pkg` locally directly on your local host is not recommended due to build tools(autotools, cmake, etc) are easy to be affected by environment variables.
 - Running `ndk-pkg` in an isolated clean environment (`docker`, `chroot`) is highly recommended.

 ```bash